marcinn1337/marcinn1337/README.md

 ## 💻 My Projects
-[Respolsible Build](https://respolsiblebuild.co.uk/ "Respolsible Build") - Page for british company that specialize in building campers and summer houses.
+[Respolsible Build](https://respolsiblebuild.co.uk/ "Respolsible Build") - Page for british company that specialize in building campers and summer houses.<br>
-[Respolsible Move](https://respolsiblemove.co.uk/ "Respolsible Move") - A website for the same company but for a department dealing with removals and transport.
+[Respolsible Move](https://respolsiblemove.co.uk/ "Respolsible Move") - A website for the same company but for a department dealing with removals and transport.<br><br>
+[Budget Management App](https://github.com/marcinn1337/budget-management "Budget Management App") - React app where user can track home budget, and manage financial goals.<br>
 [Pomodoro & To Do](https://github.com/marcinn1337/pomodoro "Pomodoro App") - Customizable productivity app made in react.
-User can setup audio effects, timer and color theme for every session.
+User can customize audio effects, timer and color theme for every session.<br>
-[Currency Converter](https://github.com/marcinn1337/currencyconverter "Currency Converter") - Simple JS app which allows user to calculate the exchange rate of currencies and cryptocurrencies.
+[Currency Converter](https://github.com/marcinn1337/currencyconverter "Currency Converter") - Simple JS app which allows user to calculate the exchange rate of currencies and cryptocurrencies.<br>